-Dividend-paying stocks have been in focus over the past decade—many income seekers have turned away from low-yielding fixed income instruments and are looking to equity markets for a more attractive level of income.
-However, high-yielding companies without strong financial stability may be prone to dividend cuts under the pressure from global economic uncertainties and future rising rates.
-Thus, an investment strategy searching for high yield should focus on quality as well.
+Dividend-paying stocks have been in focus over the past decade—assets tracking passively managed dividend products have grown substantially on the back of demand for yield and equity participation.
+However, high-yielding companies without strong financial stability may be prone to dividend cuts under the pressure from global economic uncertainties and rising interest rates.
+Thus, an investment strategy searching for high yield should consider focusing on quality as well.

 S&P DJI launched the Dow Jones U.S. Dividend 100 Index in 2011.
-Recently, we expanded the index series to international markets with the launch of the Dow Jones International Dividend 100 Index.
+In 2021, we expanded the index series to international markets with the launch of the Dow Jones International Dividend 100 Index.
 This paper investigates the following potential benefits of the Dow Jones Dividend 100 Indices.

 - Dividend growth against future rising rates.
 A focus on dividend growth in an environment where market participants are concerned about rising rates may be important.
 Typically, high-yield equity strategies are biased toward rate-sensitive sectors, which tend to pay out higher yields because of the leverage that they can take on (mainly because of mature business models; e.g., Utilities).
 Such entities are exposed when rates rise.
 Selection based on dividend growth helps to ensure that firms that can develop their business and increase their payouts are favored in the selection process.
 Such businesses are often well-managed companies, from both capital structure and operational perspectives.